PQSB/blog-robotica-servicio-25-26/p6/README_P6.md

 When the robot detects an AprilTag in the image, the **calculate_robot_pose** function calculates the estimated pose of the robot.
 The function requires wtag, pix_corners, K, dcoefs, tag_corners
 The function requires the following parameters:
 - tag location in the world reference system.
-- pixel coordinates of the tag corners.
+- tag corners coordinates in pixel coordinates.
 - K.
 - distortion coefficients.
 - tag corners coordinates in the tag reference system.